Terminator 3: Rise of the Machines: Plot

-Ten years after destroying Cyberdyne Systems, John Connor has been living as a nomad following the death of his mother, Sarah, to hide from the malevolent artificial intelligence Skynet, despite a war between humans and machines not happening in 1997, as foretold.
-Unable to locate John in the past, Skynet sends the T-X, an advanced prototype shapeshifting Terminator made of virtually impervious liquid metal, back in time to John's present in Los Angeles, to instead kill his future allies in the human resistance.
-The human resistance sends back a reprogrammed T-850 Terminator, a less-advanced metal endoskeleton covered in living human flesh, to protect John and his future wife Kate Brewster.
+Ten years after destroying Cyberdyne Systems, John Connor has been living as a nomad following the death of his mother, Sarah Connor, and fears that the malevolent artificial intelligence Skynet is still hunting him despite a war between humans and machines not happening in 1997, as foretold.

+Unable to locate John in the past, Skynet sends the T-X, an advanced Terminator with shapeshifting liquid metal covering a virtually impervious metal endoskeleton, back in time to John's present in Los Angeles, to kill his future allies in the Resistance, including John's future wife, Kate Brewster.
+In response, the Resistance sends back a reprogrammed T-850 Terminator to protect John and Kate.

 After killing other targets, the T-X locates the pair at an animal hospital where Kate works.
-John becomes the T-X's primary target, but the Terminator helps him and Kate escape, taking them to a mausoleum where John's mother is supposedly interred.
-Inside her vault, they find a weapons cache left at Sarah's request in case Judgment Day was not averted and the Terminators returned.
-They escape from an armed battle with the police and fend off the pursuing T-X. The Terminator reveals that John and Sarah's actions only delayed Judgment Day and that Skynet's attack will occur that day; the Terminator intends to drive John and Kate to Mexico to escape the fallout when Skynet begins its nuclear attack at 6:18 p.m.
-John orders the Terminator to take Kate and him to see her father, U.S. Air Force Lieutenant General Robert Brewster.
-The Terminator refuses, however when Kate also demands to see her father, the Terminator obeys.
-It is revealed that in the future, the Terminator killed John, after which Kate captured and reprogrammed the Terminator and sent it back in time.
+John becomes the T-X's primary target, but the Terminator helps him and Kate escape, taking them to a mausoleum where John's mother, Sarah, is supposedly interred.
+Inside her coffin, they find a weapons cache left at Sarah's request in case Judgment Day was not averted and the Terminators returned.
+They escape an armed battle with the police and fend off the pursuing T-X.

+The Terminator reveals that John and Sarah's actions only delayed Judgment Day and that Skynet's attack will occur that day; the Terminator intends to drive John and Kate to Mexico to escape the fallout when Skynet begins its nuclear attack.
+John orders the Terminator to take him and Kate to see her father, U.S. Air Force Lieutenant General Robert Brewster.
+The Terminator refuses because he can't jeopardize his mission; however, when Kate demands to see her father, the Terminator obeys.
+The pair learns that the Terminator originally killed John in 2032 due to his emotional attachment to the model, before Kate captured and reprogrammed the Terminator and sent it back in time.